khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 298. A person who wishes to be fair should put himself in his adversary's position.
 He will then see the unfairness of his own behaviour.

-299. The definition of strictness consists of being able to distinguish a friend from an enemy.
-The height of stupidity and weakness is the inability to distinguish one's enemy from one's friend.
+299. The definition of strictness consists of being able to distinguish friend from foe.
+The height of stupidity and weakness is the inability to distinguish one's foe from one's friend.

 300. Do not deliver your enemy to an oppressor, and do not oppress him yourself.
 Treat him as you would treat your friend, except for trusting him.